a7ul/blog/src/pages/graphql-auth/index.md

 }
 ```

-A quick fix for this issue would be to add a **@auth** directive to the type Customer's **invoices** field.
+A quick fix for this issue would be to add an **@auth** directive to the type Customer's **invoices** field.
 But, this feels like we have to manually keep track of new fields that are added to the schema and add **@auth** to block access.
 This is error prone and can cause accidental leaks.
 Ideally, our auth system should be designed in a way that it prevents this behaviour by default.

-**The solution** to this problem is to make it possible to add a **@auth** directive at the **type level**.
+**The solution** to this problem is to make it possible to add an **@auth** directive at the **type level**.

 We could add **@auth** to the type **Invoice**